 Carbon Monoxide Injury Lawyers

-Although many people who have been exposed to carbon monoxide recover without permanent damage, some victims are not so fortunate.
-Because carbon monoxide prevents cells from getting adequate oxygen, carbon monoxide poisoning affects those parts of our body that need oxygen the most – the brain and the heart.
+Although many people who have been exposed to carbon monoxide recover without permanent, or life-altering, damage, some victims are not so fortunate.
+Because carbon monoxide prevents cells from getting adequate oxygen, carbon monoxide poisoning affects the brain and the heart, the two most vital parts of our bodies that require the most oxygen for survival.
 Too much exposure to this dangerous substance can result in serious brain injury, permanent physical impairment, and death.

 At the Klibaner Law Firm, we represent victims of carbon monoxide poisoning and families who have lost loved ones to this lethal gas.
 We care passionately about this special area of law, and we have made it a priority to educate our clients and their loved ones about the symptoms of carbon monoxide poisoning and its prevention.

 How Is Carbon Monoxide Produced?

 People who have begun renting, or have just purchased, a home should absolutely have the space and appliances checked for carbon monoxide venting to ensure that no problems arise, either quickly, or over a long period of time.
 Carbon monoxide is produced by gas-burning appliances, such as furnaces, hot water boilers, stoves, and gas dryers.
 Anything with exhaust produces carbon monoxide with furnaces being one of the top culprits.
 The gas is created from incomplete combustion and inadequate ventilation.
 When enough carbon monoxide is trapped in a poorly-ventilated space, it can cause physical injury and in the most extreme cases: death.
 This means it’s possible to experience carbon monoxide poisoning even when you’re outside; (however, as expected, it most often occurs in the home).